eddienubes/sagetest/README.md

 > In general, the usage experience should resemble that of supertest.

 #### Express Endpoint Testing
+Here you can see the use of **auth** method to set Basic Auth header based on username and password.
 ```ts
 import express from 'express';
 // import from sagetest in your own project